How to exercise Git-backed OBS on build.opensuse.org

 Synchronization from Git

-Because the OBSSCM system is entrenched everywhere, it is perhaps not easy to directly replace.
+Because the OBSSCM system is entrenched everywhere, it is not easy to directly replace.
 Instead, the SCM Bridge / obs_scm_bridge / scmsync mechanism was added which can copy package sources from an arbitrary Git repository to an OBS package entity (again, just this very direction).

 The software running next to other OBS server processes is called obs_scm_bridge.
 Configuration happens via an OBS package entity's metadata (osc meta pkg -e):